 Adaptation for media streams according to capabilities of endpoints, such as video transcoding, audio transcoding, etc.

-Adaptation for media streams according to characteristics of endpoint, such as screen aspect ratio, etc.
+Adaptation for media streams according to endpoint characteristics, such as screen aspect ratio, etc.

-{Editor’s note: Adaptation for media stream of non-mixed mode - Further contribution is required to describe this functionality.}
+Utilising endpoint characteristics to determine cases where no adaptation of the media stream is necessary.